 This was a game changer for me.
-I would spend my weekends drinking, having what I thought to be a FAB time, to wake up the next day feeling at death's door.
-There's no chance you're getting anything done with those toxins in your system.
+I would spend my weekends drinking, having what I thought to be a FABULOUS time, to wake up the next day feeling at death's door.
+There's no chance you're getting anything done with so many toxins in your system.
 Drink less & concentrate on what you really love.
 Your future self will thank you for it.

 5. Decide when you are most productive

 I focus better in the morning.
 By 2pm I am day-dreaming of what concoction I'm going to cook for dinner & scrolling through Instagram.
-Therefore, I make sure I am up at the crack of dawn, after some brekkie I head straight for the desk.
+Therefore, I make sure I am up early; after some breakfast I head straight for the desk.

 6. Avoid TV